apache/echarts-doc/en/option/series/sankey.md

 ## itemStyle(Object)

-The style of node rectangle in sankey graphs.
+The style of node rectangle in Sankey diagram.

 {{use: partial-item-style(
     prefix="##",